sigasi/sigasi_training/doc/HandOuts.md

 ### Extra tasks

 * Try out **Net search** in `stimgen.vhd` (Project `part4`)
-* State Machine View: Add a second state machine in `dut.vhd` and see how it is displayed in a new tab.
+* State Machine View: Add a second state machine in `dut.vhd` and note how it is displayed in a new tab.
 * Finish the documentation of the Project to get a clean and complete PDF.

 <!--